Fort Sill: Early aviation at Fort Sill

 The squadron flew 540 missions in Mexico – averaging 36 miles (58 km) per mission.
-After six weeks, they were done.
-Their airplanes were worn out, and two had crashed.
-Four others needed parts and were grounded.
-Crew members and pilots had blisters from carving new propellers out of logs.
+After six weeks, the planes were no longer able to fly due to crashes or mechanical failures.
 On April 20, 1916, the Army ordered the squadron back to Columbus, N.M.
 Their only real military success was finding a lost and thirsty cavalry column.

-The 1st Aero Squadron received new airplanes, but these were hurriedly packed by the factory, were all missing parts and required significant modifications.
-The squadron did not again take to the field until they deployed to France as part of the American Expeditionary Force in World War I. Today, the 1st Reconnaissance Squadron of the U.S. Air Force at Beale AFB traces its unit heritage to the 1st Aero Squadron.
+The 1st Aero Squadron received new airplanes, but the factory hurriedly packed them, all missing parts and requiring significant modifications.
+The squadron was deployed in April 1917 to the East Coast to prepare for the war on Germany.
+It was the first U.S. Military Aviation Unit to be deployed overseas.
+It arrived in France as part of the American Expeditionary Force in World War I. Today, the 1st Reconnaissance Squadron of the U.S. Air Force at Beale AFB traces its unit heritage to the 1st Aero Squadron.

 Henry Post Army Airfield

 In August 1917, Capt.
 H.R.
 Eyrich surveyed a new airfield location at Fort Sill and established Henry Post Army Airfield (named after 2nd Lt.
-Henry Post who was killed in a plane crash in San Diego in 1914).
+Henry Post, who was killed in a plane crash in San Diego in 1914).
 The field occupies a small plateau about a mile south of the main post cantonment area.
-Construction immediately began on wooden hangars, offices and officer housing.
+Construction immediately began on wooden hangars, offices, and officer housing.
 As the U.S. entered World War I, the airfield was used to train aerial observers for the field artillery.

-On 29 August 1917 the 3rd Aero Squadron left Fort Sam Houston for Fort Sill with 12 Curtiss R4 airplanes under the command of Capt.
+On August 29, 1917, the 3rd Aero Squadron left Fort Sam Houston for Fort Sill with 12 Curtiss R4 airplanes under the command of Capt.
 Weir.
-It was re-designated as Squadron A, Post Field, Okla. on July 22, 1918.
-It was demobilized, due to the end of World War I, on Jan 2nd 1919.
+It was re-designated as Squadron A, Post Field, Okla., on July 22, 1918.
+It was demobilized due to the end of World War I on January 2, 1919.
 Today, the 3rd Flying Training Squadron, which traces its lineage to the 3rd Aero Squadron, trains pilots at Vance Air Force Base, Enid, Okla.